 Final exam date, time, and location: TBA

-Allgor, Cathering.
+Allgor, Catherine.
 Parlor Politics: In Which the Ladies of Washington Help Build a City and a Government.
 Charlottesville, VA: University of Virginia Press, 2000.

 Barr, Julianna.
 “Diplomatic Ritual in the ‘Land of the Tejas.’”
 In Peace Came in the Form of a Woman: Indians and Spaniards in the Texas Borderlands.
 Chapel Hill, NC: The University of North Carolina Press, 2007.